 The Board of Directors' proposal is that the remuneration of Group Management members shall be based on market competitive conditions and at the same time support the shareholders' best interests.
 The total remuneration package for a Group Management member shall primarily consist of fixed salary, variable salary, performance shares, pension benefits, conditions for notice of termination and severance pay, and other benefits such as a company car.
 The objective of the principles of remuneration is to ensure that the SKF Group can attract and retain the best people in order to support the SKF Group's mission and business strategy.

 The fixed salary shall be at a market competitive level.
-Competence, responsibility, experience and performance shall be taken into account when the fixed salary is established.
+Competence, responsibility and performance shall be taken into account when the fixed salary is established.

 SKF strives to establish pension plans based on defined contribution models.